Aadv1k/deimos/docs/image-smoothing/bilateral-filter.md

 </div>

-The performace of this algorithm is a lot better than the one previously discussed.
+The performance of this algorithm is a lot better than the one previously discussed.

 ```
 Bilateral filter